Acmella oleracea: Culinary uses

 For culinary purposes, small amounts of shredded fresh leaves are said to add a unique flavour to salads.
 Cooked leaves lose their strong flavor and may be used as leafy greens; additionally, they are edible in their raw form, along with the fruit.
 Young branches can be cooked and eaten without concern.
-In Madagascar, the plant is known as brèdes mafane, and is a main ingredient in the national dish of the island, called romazava.
+In Madagascar, the plant is known as anamalaho (brède mafane in Réunion Creole), and is a main ingredient in the national dish of the island, called romazava.
 Both fresh and cooked leaves are used in dishes such as stews like tacacá in northern Brazil, especially in the state of Pará.
 They are combined with chilis and garlic to add flavor and vitamins to other foods.

 The flower bud has a grassy taste followed by a strong tingling or numbing sensation and often excessive salivation, with a cooling sensation in the throat.
 The buds are known as "buzz buttons", "Sichuan buttons", "sansho buttons", and "electric buttons".
 In India, they are used as flavoring in chewing tobacco.